 if he has a representative established in the NI (but not GB) or the EEA, the representative;

-in any other case, the person that places a product from outside of NI or the EEA on the market (this will include products from GB)
+in any other case, the person that places a product from outside of NI or the EEA on the market (this will include products from Great Britain).

 (c) other professionals in the supply chain, insofar as their activities may affect the safety properties of a product.